Sarah Nilsson JD, PhD, MAS

 NPRM for Amendments to BasicMed

-The FAA is proposing miscellaneous amendments related to medical certification for medical flight tests and a minor change to the Alternative Pilot Physical Examination and Education Requirements
+The FAA proposed miscellaneous amendments related to medical certification for medical flight tests and a minor change to the Alternative Pilot Physical Examination and Education Requirements final rule, which amended sections of part 61 and established part 68.
+In this preamble, these regulations will be referred to as BasicMed.

-This rulemaking would implement section 318 (“Commercial Balloon Pilot Safety Act of 2018”) of Public Law 115-254, the FAA Reauthorization Act of 2018.
+This rulemaking implemented section 318 (“Commercial Balloon Pilot Safety Act of 2018”) of Public Law 115-254, the FAA Reauthorization Act of 2018.
 In addition, this rulemaking responds to NTSB Safety Recommendation A-17-034, which recommends that the FAA remove the medical certification exemption in part 61 for commercial balloon pilots receiving compensation for transporting passengers.

-BasicMed Begins May 1, 2017
+BasicMed Began May 1, 2017

-April 24- General aviation pilots can now prepare to fly under BasicMed without holding a Federal Aviation Administration (FAA) medical certificate as long as they meet certain requirements.
 They can fly under BasicMed beginning on May 1, the effective date of the January 10 final rule.
 It offers pilots an alternative to the FAA's medical qualification process for third class medical certificates, while keeping general aviation pilots safe and flying affordable.

 General aviation pilots may take advantage of the regulatory relief in the BasicMed rule or opt to continue to use their FAA medical certificate.
 Under BasicMed, a pilot will be required to complete a medical education course every two years, undergo a medical examination every four years, and comply with aircraft and operating restrictions.
-For example, pilots using BasicMed cannot operate an aircraft with more than six people onboard and the aircraft must not weigh more than 6,000 pounds.
+For example, pilots using BasicMed cannot operate an aircraft with more than six people onboard and the aircraft must not weigh more than 6,000 pounds. (note this changed again in 2024)

 A pilot flying under the BasicMed rule must:·